Elective home education

 A child becomes 'compulsory school age' at the start of the first term commencing on or after their fifth birthday.
 A child continues to be of compulsory school age until the last Friday of June in the school year that they reach sixteen.

-Is to ensure your child receives education that is suitable to their age, ability, aptitude and any other special needs they have.
+It is your responsibility to ensure your child receives an education that is suitable to their:

 This can be done through regular attendance at school or through electing to educate them at home.